Oh no! Which one's the salad fork?

 Still, whatever the reason, the queen decided to set things right before the big day, and invited the 'rents over for some lunch.
 The 85-year-old monarch and her 89-year-old hubby, Prince Philip dined with Michael, 61, and Carole Middleton, 56, at Windsor Castle before the families merged into one.

-A good time was had by all, with a royal source telling the mag that there was a "warm atmosphere" at the lunch, which also included members of the royal household (though no word on whether William's father null was in attendance).
+A good time was had by all, with a royal source telling the mag that there was a "warm atmosphere" at the lunch, which also included members of the royal household (though no word on whether William's father Prince Charles was in attendance).

 Glad they did it.
 We imagine they probably had lots to talk about.